dambergn-codefellows/tcp-chat-server/README.md

  - there was nothing below this in the instructions.

 ## Change Log
-- @list prints all connected users.
-- User is removed from client_pool when quitting.

 ### 2018-08-20
 - Created wire frame
 - Created new branch class-06-tcp-chat
+- @list prints all connected users.
+- User is removed from client_pool when quitting.
+- @nickname "new-name" allows user to change their screen name.
+- updated readme